EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

   _Contains Flowable admin username and password_

 ### 3. Deploy the Registration API Using Helm

+The Registration API provides a RESTful interface through which resources can be directly registered, updated, or deleted.

 Deploy the Registration API using the generated values file.